How to Count Macros for Weight Loss

 Estimate your macro intake

-If you already had a diet in place for your weight loss journey, you’ll use a tool such as MYFitnessPal to track the macronutrient composition of your food.
+If you already had a diet in place for your weight loss journey, you can use online tools to track the macronutrient composition of your food.

 To do this, you will have to know how much of each food you are consuming.
 Enter the amount into the app and it will do all the math for you.
 At the end of the day, the app will show you your macro distribution at which point you can decide if it suits your weight loss goals or not.